Helix Sports Medicine blog - performance and recovery articles

 3. Enhances Balance and Reduces Fall Risk

 Falls are one of the leading causes of injury and hospitalization among the elderly.
-By improving muscle function, creatine helps seniors maintain balance and stability, reducing the likelihood of falls.
+By improving muscle function, creatine helps seniors maintain balance and strength — a combination that directly reduces fall risk, reducing the likelihood of falls.

 Study Highlight: A study published in Experimental Gerontology found that seniors taking creatine had better balance and reduced sway during standing tests, indicating improved stability.